Authorization Filters in ASP.NET Core Web API

 audience: null, // No specific audience specified.

-// Serialize the JWT token into a string and return it.
+// Serialize the JWT token to a string

 }